apache/cassandra/doc/source/architecture/dynamo.rst

-These techniques are only best-effort, however, and to guarantee eventual consistency Cassandra implements `anti-entropy repair <repair>` where replicas calculate hierarchical hash-trees over their datasets called `Merkle Trees
+These techniques are only best-effort, however, and to guarantee eventual consistency Cassandra implements `anti-entropy repair <repair>` where replicas calculate hierarchical hash trees over their datasets called `Merkle Trees
 <https://en.wikipedia.org/wiki/Merkle_tree>`_ that can then be compared across
 replicas to identify mismatched data.
 Like the original Dynamo paper Cassandra supports "full" repairs where replicas hash their entire dataset, create Merkle